tkdevops-commit/riskwise/README.md

  Purpose and process:
 		1. Identify - Is there uncertainty in the situation?
 Are there potential threats?
 		2. Analyse - Is this actual risk or percieved risk?
-		3. Assess - Rating scale the level and secerity of risk.
+		3. Assess - Rating scale: The level and likelihood of risks.
-		4. Caluclate - Map the risk on the risk maxtrix to its corrosponding score
+		4. Caluclate - Which matrix is applicable given the situation.
+Map the risk on the risk maxtrix to its corrosponding score.
 		5. Evaluate - Measure the risk and solution in a broader context.
 Regulatory requirements, strategic alignment etc.
 		7. Develop - Implementation stage - in-house, sourcing externally.
 Risk avoidence components.
 		8. Monitor and Review - Updates, environmental change, objective completion etc.